xdrip-js/Logger/README.md

 tail -f /var/log/openaps/logger-loop.log
 ```

 Insert the new Dexcom g5 sensor.
-Notify Logger of this insertion by using one of the two methods (Nightscout Treatment CGM Sensor Insert) or run ```g5-insert``` from the command line
+Notify Logger of this insertion by using Nightscout Treatment CGM Sensor Insert

 Start the new Dexcom g5 sensor by using one of the two methods (Nightscout Treatment CGM Sensor Start) or (run ```g5-start``` from the command line)